RBS plans to return surplus cash to shareholders

 But RBS is still hampered by past misconduct and is expected to have to pay out billions of dollars later this year to settle claims it misled investors in mortgage-backed securities.
 It has already been fined for the attempted manipulation of foreign exchange and benchmark interest rates.

-"The recent fines enforced on banks including RBS for foreign exchange and Libor manipulation are examples of behaviour that cannot be tolerated.
-There is no place for that behaviour in this bank," Hampton told the meeting.
+"The recent fines enforced on banks including RBS for foreign exchange and Libor manipulation are examples of behavior that cannot be tolerated.
+There is no place for that behavior in this bank," Hampton told the meeting.

 Hampton said there was still "work to do across the industry to improve culture."